At Your Hearing

 Remember, the Hearing is all about you!
 You will have the chance to tell Panel Members how you are and what you would like to happen.

-You can also fill out a form which is called ‘All About Me’ or you can event submit your views in writing.
+You can also fill out a form online which is called ‘Hearing About Me’ or you can even submit your views in writing.

 It is very important that the Panel Members know how are you feeling and what you think about some of the options that are being discussed.
 If you don’t understand anything, please ask.

 The Panel Members will listen to everyone at the Hearing and will make the best decision for you.
 They will tell you what is going to happen and why.